SanderVocke/winmm_midi_rename/README.md

 - Making devices appear in WINE (on Linux) as they would appear on Windows natively.
 Usually, MIDI devices get a name from ALSA and this is passed on to WINE, but does not match what Windows would usually come up with.
 It can be helpful because some applications expect a device by a certain name or ID to appear.
 - Installing a proxy between the device and an automatically connecting application.
 E.g. in combination with something like JACK, you could route MIDI through other applications before appearing on a virtual loopback device parading as the original device.

+# Credits

+https://github.com/KeppySoftware/WinMMWRP provided an existing WinMM wrapper to use as boilerplate.
+It was stripped and the original overriding functions removed.

 # Installation

 Download or build **winmm.dll** and place it in the same folder as your executable.
 Also provide a config file (see below).
 You are set to go.